 According to Terence To, vice president of sales and marketing at Brooklyn Brigade, groomsmen in a wedding party usually match in accordance with the designated dress code.
 Though today, there are new style rules when it comes to wedding attire and matching isn't a necessity anymore.

 “At the very least, groomsmen should all be dressed in a similar color palette,” advises Dudley.
 “If you leave the dudes to their own devices, you [could] end up with two guys in navy suits, one in a tux, and the other wearing pinstripes.”

-To avoid a look that clashes, select the same style for everyone to buy or rent or set distinct guidelines (such as all black) suits to keep things coordinated.
+To avoid a look that clashes, select the same style for everyone to buy or rent, or set distinct guidelines (such as all-black suits) to keep things coordinated.

-Who pays from groomsmen outfits?
+Who pays for groomsmen's outfits?

 Traditionally, all attendants buy or rent their own wedding day looks.
 Be up-front with the expected prices and let them be a part of the selection process.
-If you’d like to let your guys wear their own suits (something they’ll be thrilled about), be sure to give them guidelines (such as a full black or navy suit).
-Ask them to submit a photo of their outfit a few months before the event, so if someone does need to rent or purchase something, they have time.
+If you’d like to let your guys wear their own suits (something they’ll be thrilled about), be sure to give them specific style guidelines.
+You can also ask them to submit a photo of their outfit a few months before the event, so if someone does need to rent or purchase a new ensemble, they have time.

 When should the outfits be ordered?